 Red Cabbage is part of a holiday lunch or diner.
-It is also is the perfect winter dish, and the cabbage tastes even better when reheated the next day, without losing its good taste.
-Try it out and if you really don’t have too much time, you can buy it in the jar, and just heat it up.
+It also is makes a perfect winter dish, and the cabbage tastes even better when reheated the next day, without losing its good taste.
+Try it out and if you really don’t have too much time, you can buy it in the jar or pouch, and just heat it up.
 Add a bit of red wine and it is ready.
 Happy Cooking!

-1 kg red cabbage
+1 small to medium red cabbage – 2lb

 1-2 tbsp clarified butter – if you like you also can use lard or expeller pressed coconut oil

-1 tbsp sugar (or less)
+1 tbsp sugar (or to taste or less)

-3 tbsp red wine vinegar and 3 tbsp red wine
+3 tbsp red wine vinegar and 3 tbsp red wine (dry) – or to taste

 salt, pepper to taste

-3 cloves (placed in a cooking sachet)
+3 cloves (placed in a cooking pouch)

 250 ml hot water